-To describe the political vision of the movement in Canada, Bangladesh, and Myanmar, the three activists from CRDI qualified that the “vision for the Rohingya community in different places will be different based on socio-economic, and political barriers they face.
+To describe the political vision of the movement in Canada, Bangladesh, and Myanmar, the three activists qualified that the “vision for the Rohingya community in different places will be different based on socio-economic and political barriers they face.
 While those in Canada are starting to settle down and become self-sufficient, those in Myanmar and Bangladesh are merely trying to survive day-to-day and meet their basic needs.”
 However, they highlighted that “regardless of geography and the types of political punishments that Rohingya face in different parts of the world, a unified vision is to go back/live peacefully in our homeland.”
-Or as Riyan says,
+Or, as one activist says,

-These activists, and the broader movement are pursuing this goal through various social, political and legal channels, most notably the ICJ case.
+These activists and the broader movement are pursuing this goal through various social, political and legal channels.
 In light of this goal, the activists want to create awareness of their cause in Canada.
-For instance, Riyan further emphasized that,
+For instance, one activist further emphasized that,

 Unfortunately, there are a considerable number of people who are not aware of where Myanmar is located, let alone know the situation in Myanmar.
 At the basic level, I want to raise awareness of what happened in Myanmar throughout the last seven decades, and what is still happening now.
 I want to draw attention to the Rohingya communities who live in the Middle East, South Asia, South East Asia, Australia and the Americas, and advocate in terms of securing their basic human rights such as education, health, legal status, etc.

-In describing their impacts and accomplishments in Canada for this purpose, Saifullah spoke of the inroads they have made in generating solidarity and support from Canadians and the Government of Canada.
-The Canadian government declared the Rohingya atrocity a genocide, removed the honorary Canadian citizenship of Aung San Suu Kyi, and committed $300 million in funding over the next three years to help respond to the Rohingya crisis.
+In describing their impacts and accomplishments in Canada for this purpose, one activist spoke of the inroads they have made in generating solidarity and support from Canadians and the Government of Canada.
+He pointed out that the Canadian government declared the Rohingya atrocity a genocide, removed the honorary Canadian citizenship of Aung San Suu Kyi, and committed $300 million in funding over the next three years to respond to the Rohingya crisis.

-This short piece highlights the knowledge-practices of collective self of the Rohingya social movement in Canada.
+This short piece highlights the knowledge-practices of the collective self of the Rohingya social movement in Canada.
 As briefly shown, the practices involve developing an ethos and political vision.
-The discussion above contemplates the significance of knowledge-practices for migrant-led, transnational social movements working towards political change in a country that does not consider them to be rightful citizens.
-These findings compel researchers and academics to recognize and wrestle more substantively with the intellectual activities of social movements.
+The discussion above contemplates the significance of knowledge-practices for diaspora-led social movements working towards political change in a country that does not consider them rightful citizens.
+These findings compel researchers and academics to recognize and engage with social movements’ intellectual activities.

 Casas-Cortés, M., Osterweil, M., & Powell, D. (2008).
 Blurring boundaries: Recognizing knowledge-practices in the study of social movements.
 Anthropological Quarterly, 81(1), 17-58.
 Retrieved from www.jstor.org/stable/30052739